the-turing-way/the-turing-way/book/website/community-handbook/contributing/contributing-templates.md

 These serve as relatable, real-world examples that help readers gain a deeper understanding of the concepts, tools, and practices introduced in the Guide.

 Like the chapter template, the [case studies template](https://github.com/alan-turing-institute/the-turing-way/tree/master/book/templates/case-study-template) is a useful resource for writing and revising case studies in _The Turing Way_.
-Please structure your case study contributions per the template's recommendations and use its prompts to help you think about _what_ to write, as well as _how_ to write it.
+Please structure your case study contributions as per the template's recommendations that includes prompts to help you think about _what_ to write, as well as _how_ to write it.